AstraLuma/mx-master-list/README.md

 Any unknown fields should be left blank.

-If that makes no sense to you, feel free to check the [issues]
+If that makes no sense to you, feel free to check the [issues](https://github.com/AstraLuma/mx-master-list/issues) and add manufacturers if you don't see one you know (be sure to include information links).